alleyinteractive/alley-scripts/packages/eslint-config/README.md

 }
 ```

-If you are resolving your modules with a Webpack resolver configuration you will need to include `eslint-import-resolver-webpack` in your project.
+If you are resolving your modules with the ESLint webpack import resolver, you will need to add the `eslint-import-resolver-webpack` package and settings configuration in your project:
 ```
 npm install --save-dev eslint-import-resolver-webpack
 ```